Positivity-Packed Picture Books for Little People

 * Have fun reading * Explore positive themes – like wellbeing, growth mindset, kindness, compassion and empathy * Talk about their thoughts, ideas and feelings * Enjoy the shared and connective experience of reading together * Establish a love of reading to create learning habits for life*

-Discover our picture story book ‘A Search for Happiness’
+Introducing ‘A Search for Happiness’

 A colourful, fun rhyming story book that explores the magic of the little things in life to empower children in their own happiness and wellbeing.